September Massacres: Prison de l'Abbaye

-Between 19:00 and 20:00, the group of fédérés, etc. was back at the Abbaye prison.
+Between 7:00 and 8:00 pm, the group of fédérés and others was back at the Abbaye prison.
 The Abbaye prison was located in what is now the Boulevard Saint-Germain just west of the current Passage de la Petite Boucherie.
 The door was closed, but the killing was resumed after an intense discussion with Manuel, the procurator, on people's justice and failing judges.
 Manuel and Jean Dussaulx belonged to a deputation sent by the "Conseil Général" of the commune to ask for compassion.
 They were insulted and escaped with their lives.

-A tribunal composed of twelve people presided over by Stanislas-Marie Maillard, started the interrogation by asking the prisoner why he or she was arrested.
+A tribunal composed of 12 people presided over by Stanislas-Marie Maillard started the interrogation by asking the prisoner why he or she was arrested.
 A lie was fatal, and the prisoners were summarily judged and either freed or executed.
 Each prisoner was asked a handful of questions, after which the prisoner was either freed with the words "Vive la nation" and permitted to leave, or sentenced to death with the words "Conduct him to the Abbaye" or "Let him go", after which the condemned was taken to a yard and was immediately killed by a waiting mob consisting of men, women, and children.